auwalmusa/auwalmusa/README.md

 In my professional journey, I’ve developed predictive models, including algorithms for **customer churn prediction** and **sales forecasting**, leveraging **Python**, **SQL**, and **Power BI**.
 In addition to my work in data science, I have applied advanced material chemistry techniques in electrochemical sensor development, integrating both scientific research and data analytics.

-Throughout my academic and professional career, I’ve been dedicated to teaching and mentoring students, particularly in the application of **Python programming** for data analysis and environmental monitoring.
+Throughout my academic and professional career, I’ve been dedicated to teaching and mentoring students, particularly in **data analysis** and environmental monitoring.

 ---